viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

 Once you have [configured data query](/services/data/query/#configure-data-query) for your organization's data store, you can visualize your data from a variety of third-party tools, including Grafana.
 You can choose to visualize data from a component on one machine, from multiple components together, or from many components across a fleet of machines, all from a single pane of glass.

-Only components that capture tabular data, such as [sensor](/components/sensor/) readings or other time-series data, support data visualization.
+Only components that capture [sensor](/components/sensor/) readings or other time-series data support data visualization.

-You can visualize both the captured tabular data itself as well as its metadata, including machine ID, organization ID, and [tags](/services/data/dataset/#image-tags).
+You can visualize both the captured data itself as well as its metadata, including machine ID, organization ID, and [tags](/services/data/dataset/#image-tags).

 Follow the steps in this tutorial to learn how to collect data from your machine, sync that data to the Viam app, enable third-party access to that data, and present that data visually and flexibly in Grafana.